Creating a Fair Feedback Model That Works

 Co-founder

-What Are the Top Two Traditional Models?
+What Are the Two Traditional Feedback Models?

 The first is Non-Violent Communication, or NVC.
 The benefits of NVC are that it focuses only on the facts at hand and removes judgment or diagnosis from the equation, leading to common grounds and mutual understanding.
 The biggest problem, though, is that NVC can be a bit too formal.
 No one talks that way in real life, so using it in a feedback discussion can be difficult and impractical.

-The second model we found most helpful was Situation, Behavior, Impact (SBI).
+The second feedback model we found most helpful was Situation, Behavior, Impact (SBI).
 This model makes it easy to share what concerns you have, but it doesn’t leave space for you to talk about what you would like to see happen in the future.

 Through our research, we pulled together the best elements of various models and created what we suggest is the recipe for perfect feedback.